For Authors|For Editors|For Reviewers

 2.3 Guest Editor Responsibility/Guest Editing a Special Issue

 We appreciate collaborations with scholars all over the world.
-Special issues are normally edited by a Guest Editor who invites colleagues from the same research field to contribute an article on a topic within their area of expertise.
+Special Issues are normally edited by a Guest Editor who invites colleagues from the same research field to contribute an article on a topic within their area of expertise.

 The responsibilities will include but are not limited to the following:

-• Working together with the Editorial Office to prepare a description and keywords for the special issue webpage.
+• Working together with the Editorial Office to prepare a description and keywords for the Special Issue webpage.

-• Preparing an Editorial to open or close the special issue.
+• Preparing an editorial to open or close the Special Issue.

 • Pre-check, supervise the whole peer-review process and take decisions on new submissions in their Special Issue;